Public Speaking has always been my greatest fear.

 12. Practice in front of friends and family

-Practice your speech in front of friends and family and ask them to take notes and to give you honest feedback about:
+Once you’ve practiced your speech on video camera a few times, start to practice it in front of friends and family and ask them to take notes and to give you honest feedback about:

 - What they liked most/least